walkjivefly/crown-node-manager/README.md

 * All pages and control functionality are only accessible for logged in users.
 The only exception is if you use the `Run Rules' cron job functionality.
 But a password based token is required and the functionality is only able to apply rules.
-* Access to CPM is by default limited to localhost.
+* Access to CNM is by default limited to localhost.
 This can be expanded to a specific IP or disabled.
-If disabled, make sure to protect the CPM folder (.htaccess, rename it to something unique that an attacker will not guess).
+If disabled, make sure to protect the CNM folder (.htaccess, rename it to something unique that an attacker will not guess).
 An attacker could "guess" your password, since there is no build-in brute force protection (if IP protection is disabled).
 * The `data` folder contains your rules, logs and geo information about your peers.
 Make sure to protect (e.g. `chmod -R 770 data`) this sensitive information if your web server is publicly accessible.
 The previously mentioned
 IP protection doesn't work here.
 If you use `Apache` you are fine, since the folder is protected with `.htaccess` (make sure `AllowOverride All` is set in your `apache2.conf` file).

 ## Roadmap

-- [ ] Fix sorting/searching in protocol/NFT/MN/SN pages

 - [ ] NFT protocol and token pages enhancements